JONSASSE/432-2018/assignments/hw4/README.md

 `smokeyr` | subject's years smoking
 `cigs`    | subject's cigarettes smoked per day

+### Reference

+-  Holst, P.A., Kromhout, D. and Brand, R. (1988).
+For Debate: Pet Birds as an Independent Risk Factor for Lung Cancer, *British Medical Journal 297*: 13-21.

 ## Question 1 (60 points)

 You will fit a logistic regression model to address the key research question here, which is: